 Another question might be, could Its noodly appendages be sub-dimensional branes within the context of M-theory?
 Possibly also they might be sub-dimensional intersections of a more fulsome brane (or branes) inhabited more directly by the FSM.
 Some theorists suggest that gravity might leak out into other branes, the Pastafarian interpretation suggests that gravity might rather be leaking in.

-Thus, the Pastafarian interpretation provides significant opportunities to view the problems of modern physics from novel angles and to approach issues of theoretical unification in ways which offer testable physical phenomena.
-This is more than can be said for many interpretations such as parallel worlds, multi-dimensional strings, quantum transactions and so forth.
-Of course, falsifying some given prediction is unlikely to deter the faithful Pastafarian, it is more likely to spur further novel and, one hopes, equally testable, interpretations of specific phenomena.
-Which is, again of course, what modern physics so desperately needs.
+Thus, the Pastafarian interpretation provides significant opportunities to view the problems of modern physics from novel angles and to approach issues of theoretical unification in ways which predict testable physical phenomena.
+This is more than can be said for many interpretations such as parallel worlds, multi-dimensional strings, quantum transactions, "shut up and calculate", and so forth.
+Of course, falsifying some given prediction is unlikely to deter the faithful Pastafarian, it is more likely to spur further novel, and one hopes equally testable, interpretations of specific phenomena.
+For example the early Pirate worshippers of the FSM belived that the stars were the Sun shining through holes in the Night Colander.
+Their belief was eventually falsified by Copernicus and his successors, but its failure only spurred the development of modern Pastafarian cosmologies such as those discussed here.
+This cycle of new ideas and new experiments is, again of course, what modern physics so desperately needs.